Contextflo Blog

 Every guide starts with "use a read-only database user."
 That's correct but insufficient.
 Read-only prevents writes.
 It doesn't prevent:

 • Expensive queries.
-A SELECT with no LIMIT against a billion-row table will lock your read replica and spike your cloud bill.
+A SELECT with no LIMIT against a billion-row table will saturate your read replica, or spike your warehouse bill.

 • Sensitive data exposure.
 Read-only on the entire database means the AI can query your payroll table, your PII columns, your internal pricing data.
 Everyone on the team sees everything.